 1) PuTTY Tray

-PuTTY Tray is a free, open-source and the best SSH client alternative for PuTTY for Windows 8.1 and 10.
-PuTTY Tray is based on PuTTY and extends the functionalities of through add-ons to make the user experience much better than the original PuTTY.
+PuTTY Tray is a free and open-source SSH client for Windows 8.1 and 10.
+PuTTY Tray is based on PuTTY and extends the functionalities through add-ons to make the user experience much better than the original PuTTY.
 PuTTY Tray has the following features:

 ● Can be minimized to the system tray.